Issue 1

 My first meeting didn’t involve making any pictures.
 Victoria Misenti, the lab’s Programs Manager and gatekeeper, showed me around.
 She gave me an overview of the different projects and introduced me to physicists and researchers who patiently explained their projects to me.
 The spotless hallways led us to different rooms, thriving microcosms with unique personalities and energies.
 The symbiotic relationship among the people, spaces, and machines really stood out and I knew this was something I wanted to capture.

 A few weeks later, I returned and spent eight hours there.
 I wanted to photograph all of it: The way that the gloved hands interacted with the complex machinery; the shiny objects; the sparseness of the clean rooms.
-It was important to me to capture the laser beams, particles, and the essence of what machines were built to do.
+It was important to me to capture the laser beams, particles, and the essence of what the machines were built to do.
 Portraying my interpretation of how these machines behaved, and how their functionality wasn’t visible to the human eye, was part of the challenge and fun.
 One lab—a jungle of wires, shiny objects and laser optics equipment—was a feast for the senses.
 Neatly organized cables wove rainbows of currents throughout the spaces.
 A giant magnet in the center of the room was at the heart of a running experiment.
 The magnet was so powerful that I had to be very careful to not get too close, otherwise my camera would have been destroyed.

 Using my Canon DSLR, I used a technique that nightclub photographers have long employed to add movement to the pictures.
 It involves using a wireless transmitter which triggers an off-camera flash, and setting the shutter speed very low—say, to a quarter of a second—and moving the camera while I took the picture.
 In addition to dragging the shutter, I placed the flash in different positions to create different moods and scenes, based on the energy of the space.
 I also used prisms.
 Light is generally seen as white, because it is moving through air.
 However, a dense medium such as glass slows things down, dispersing the light and forming a spectrum.
 By shooting light through the prism while standing close to my subject, I was able to incorporate spectral rainbows into the pictures.
 I also shot directly through the prism, which distorted the picture by bringing in reflections of angles that weren’t directly in front of me.

-Post-production was equally as important as the shoot itself.
+Post-production was as equally important as the shoot itself.
 Once I made my selects, I turned to Photoshop.
 In some cases, I cloned and stretched the effects of the prism from one image onto another.
 In others, I added a lens flare and used the liquify tool to stretch and distort to create the movement that I sensed coming from the machines.
 I chose to print them on Dibond, which are composites of two pre-painted sheets of .012 inch aluminum with a solid polyethylene core.
 The images are printed on to one sheet using a large format flat-bed printer.
 I wanted to mimic the clean lines of the halls that lead into the various spaces of activity at the Wright Lab, and replicate this feeling for the exhibition.

 Using photography as a launching point and incorporating installation, sculpture and performance, Monique Atherton explores intense personal moments created by means of rules and omissions, acceptance and refusal, luring the viewer into the various microcosmic states in which she exists.
 Her works aim to uncover unspoken desires, tensions and passions that reside on a subconscious level among the people in her images as well as between the artist and her public.
 Atherton was born in Japan and currently lives and works in New Haven.
 Atherton has exhibited in Washington, D.C., San Francisco, New Haven and New York.
 She has been an artist-in-residence at the Wassaic Project and a recipient of the 2018 Connecticut Office of the Arts Emerging Artist Grant.
 Her book, First Avenue was shortlisted for the 2017 Kassel Dummy Award.
 She received her MFA in Photography from the Yale School of Art in 2016.